This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Is it the Meat, or Something Else?

-When we raise animals and fish in concentrated operations where they can barely move, and feed them industrial food waste and genetically-engineered, pesticide-laden grains and soybean meal that are unnatural and harmful to their digestive systems, they inevitably become sick—at which point we then we pump them full of hormones, heavy metals like arsenic, and antibiotics.
+When we raise animals and fish in concentrated operations where they can barely move, and feed them industrial food waste, candy, and genetically-engineered, pesticide-laden grains and soybean meal that are unnatural and harmful to their digestive systems, they inevitably lose health—at which point we then we pump them full of hormones, medicines containing heavy metals like arsenic, and antibiotics.

-These “medicines” are also growth promoters because they damage the animals’ systems so that they start putting on fat, and therefore weight, very fast.
+These “medicines” are also growth promoters because they damage the animals’ microflora and digestive function so that they start putting on fat, and therefore weight, very fast.
 (Sound familiar?)

 Under such dreadful conditions, you’d have to expect that the meat, fish, dairy and eggs from these mistreated animals would be unhealthy—even toxic!
-Such adulterated food would therefore leave us open to a plethora of nutrition-related diseases, like cancer, heart disease, obesity, diabetes, and even tooth decay.
+Eating such adulterated food over time would therefore leave us open to a plethora of nutrition-related diseases, like cancer, heart disease, obesity, diabetes, and even tooth decay.

-How can any food that has been produced and processed in such toxic, inconsiderate ways possibly be considered healthy or sustainable?
+How can any food that has been produced and processed in such toxic and inhumane ways possibly be considered healthy or sustainable?

 The Devil is In the Bathwater

-When it comes to studies, the proverbial devil is in the details.
+When it comes to studies about diet, the proverbial devil is in the details.

 Not a single credible study that finds animal foods to be harmful was done using meat, eggs or dairy produced organically and humanely on fertile pasture and then prepared simply using traditional cooking and preserving methods—the way animal foods were consumed for thousands of years before cancer and heart disease became epidemics.

-All of them rely on meat-eaters consuming a Standard Industrial Diet of very poor quality industrial animal foods and processed garbage, because that is who is easily available to study.
+All of them rely on meat-eaters consuming a Standard Industrial Diet of very poor quality, industrial animal foods, tons of sugar and lots of processed garbage, because that is who is easily available to study.

 And on top of that, almost all of the studies that find fault with animal foods are either very poorly designed, or the data are very poorly interpreted.